Why Are Signs Of Depression In Men Different From Women's Symptoms?

 • Binge-watching shows or films

-If you find yourself utilizing the above coping mechanisms or other distracting strategies to escape from depression symptoms or emotions, you might be experiencing escapism related to depression.
+If you find yourself utilizing the above coping mechanisms or other distracting strategies to escape from difficult symptoms or emotions, you might be experiencing escapism related to depression, bipolar disorder, anxiety, or another mental health condition or challenge.

 Medical problems

-Severe stress can indicate depression and might have an impact on physical health.
-Men struggling with stress and depression might experience headaches, gastrointestinal issues, and other ailments.
+Severe stress can be related to depression and might have an impact on mental health and physical health as well.
+For example, people experiencing signs of high stress and depression might experience headaches, gastrointestinal issues, and other ailments.
 Other physical manifestations of male depression may include sudden or significant weight loss or gain, fatigue, and a racing heartbeat.
+Physical signs of depression may be more likely or more severe when related emotions are suppressed or ignored, which may be more common in those socialized as men.

 Substance use disorder

-Men may turn to alcohol or substances to cope with their depressive symptoms.
-Although doctors may be less likely to view this as a sign of depression in men, it is commonly reported by men experiencing symptoms of the condition.
+Some people may turn to alcohol or substances to cope with their depressive symptoms.
 Substance use disorder (sometimes incorrectly referred to as “substance abuse disorder”) may also trigger depression on its own.
 However, the conditions are often connected.
 Substance use can also be a method of escapism used to cope with depression.

 Irritability

-While men with severe depression may open up and discuss their depressive symptoms, they might be more likely to express these symptoms through anger or in feelings of irritability.
-Testosterone occurs in higher levels in those assigned male at birth or those taking testosterone as hormone treatment.
-This hormone has been associated with higher rates of aggression, irritability, and hostility, which may cause irritability for cisgender men and trans-masculine individuals taking hormones.
+While men with severe depression may open up and discuss their depressive symptoms, they might be at greater risk of expressing these symptoms through anger or in feelings of irritability.
+Testosterone tends to occur in higher levels in those assigned male at birth or those taking testosterone as hormone treatment.
+This hormone has been associated with higher rates of aggression, irritability, and hostility, which may contribute to irritability for cisgender men and trans-masculine individuals taking hormones.

-Along with substance use disorder, men who are experiencing depression may be more likely to engage in risky behaviors, including dangerous driving, binge drinking, sex, and gambling, as well as other risky financial behaviors.
+Along with substance use disorder, men who are experiencing depression may be more likely to engage in risky behaviors, including dangerous driving, binge drinking, unsafe sex, and excessive gambling or overspending.
 People may use these behaviors as a shield to mask or distract from their depression.
-These symptoms might be mistaken for another condition, such as bipolar disorder, or a stereotype about how men should act.
+These symptoms might be mistaken by the person or a friend or family member for another condition, such as bipolar disorder, or even a stereotype about how men “should” act.

 Reducing the "male experience" to risky behaviors may also feel invalidating for men.
 If doctors, friends, family, and others perpetuate the idea that men must partake in frequent sex, drink alcohol socially, or spend lots of money, men may grow up believing that these behaviors are normal and not part of an underlying concern.
 They might also sense that they are not being taken seriously if they try to reach out for depression support or talk to peers.